cypherhat/terraform-workshop/README.md

 ```
 aws_route53_zone_id = "REPLACE WITH YOUR AWS ROUTE53 ZONE"
 domain_name         = "REPLACE WITH YOUR DOMAIN NAME"
+ssh_allowed_ip      = "REPLACE WITH YOUR CIDR BLOCK"

 ```

+Replace the above variables.

 Environment Name
 ----------------